fbpx

 At EJA we strive to learn, improve and do more to be better allies to Aboriginal and Torres Strait Islander people and communities.

-• Working with paid First Nations consultants on how we can better use our work to support Aboriginal communities.
+• Working with paid First Nations consultants on using our work to support Aboriginal communities

 • Cultural awareness, cultural safety and anti-racism training for all staff